Lu Junyi: Joining Liangshan

 Lu Junyi participates in Liangshan's attack on the Zeng Family Fortress, whose martial arts instructor Shi Wengong has shot Chao Gai to death.
-On the night when the fortress is overrun, Lu Junyi and Yan Qing are stationed at somewhere away from the main action tasked with intercepting fleeing enemies.
+On the night when the fortress is overrun, Lu Junyi and Yan Qing are stationed at somewhere away from the main actions, tasked with intercepting fleeing enemies.
 But Shi Wengong happens to escape by that way.
 Despite riding a swift steed, he is easily captured by Lu, who whacks him off the horse.

-As Chao Gai's dying wish was that whoever avenged his death would succeed him, Lu Junyi by right should replace Song Jiang, who has been acting chief.
+As Chao Gai's dying wish is that whoever avenged his death would succeed him, Lu Junyi by right should replace Song Jiang, who has been the acting chief.
 Lu vehemently declines the offer.
-It is decided that whoever conquers first the prefecture assigned to him - Dongping for Song Jiang and Dongchang for Lu Junyi - would be made chief.
+It is decided that whoever overruns first the prefecture assigned to him - Dongping for Song Jiang and Dongchang for Lu Junyi - would be made chief.
 Song wins the contest as Lu comes up against a tough warrior Zhang Qing at Dongchang, who hurts a number of Liangshan heroes with his stone-flinging skill.
-Dongchang is finally taken but Song is now the undisputed leader, who anyway is preferred by most of the Liangshan heroes.
+Dongchang is finally taken but Song is now the undisputed leader, who anyway is the preference of most of the Liangshan heroes.
 Lu is made Liangshan's second-in-command.
-That remains his position after the 108 Stars of Destiny came together in what is called the Grand Assembly.
+He stays in that position when the 108 Stars of Destiny are ranked in what is called the Grand Assembly.

 Death

-After the Liangshan band received amnesty from Emperor Huizong, Lu Junyi remains as Song Jiang‘s right-hand man as they fight the Liao invaders and put down rebel forces in Song territory in missions ordered by the imperial court.
+After the Liangshan band received amnesty from Emperor Huizong, Lu Junyi remains as Song Jiang‘s right-hand man when they fight the Liao invaders and put down other rebel forces in Song territory in missions ordered by the imperial court.
 Lu makes great contributions in the campaigns, often leading a force separate from Song's.
 When the campaigns end, the emperor appoints him governor of Luzhou (廬州; around present-day Hefei, Anhui).